Information about how we handle personal data

 The personal data described in this notice is stored on servers situated in the United Kingdom and accessed by staff in the United Kingdom.

-Our use of Google Analytics, Gmail, MailChimp, SurveyMonkey (Wufoo) and Pipedrive involves transfers of personal data to the United States of America.
+Our use of Google Analytics, Gmail, MailChimp, SurveyMonkey (Wufoo), Zoho and Hubspot involves transfers of personal data to the United States of America.
 The providers of these services all self-certify to the EU-U.S. and Swiss-U.S. Privacy Shield Frameworks.

 The Privacy Shield Frameworks are adequacy decisions of the European Commission and Swiss Government in respect of the transfer and subsequent processing of personal data to and by organisations in the U.S. who self-certify their compliance with the principles set out in those decisions – known as the ‘Privacy Shield Framework Principles’.
 To learn more about the Privacy Shield Frameworks, see https://www.privacyshield.gov/.